Where to Stay in Jasper? Best Neighborhoods and Hotels

 Chateau Jasper

-Discover this comfortable hotel nestled in a tranquil natural setting.
-The spacious, air-conditioned rooms are well-equipped with a TV, Wi-Fi, and a private bathroom.
-You can also enjoy an indoor pool and a hot tub to complement the facilities, while an on-site restaurant serves the main meals.
-As a bonus, the location allows you to easily reach nearby natural spots while staying in a serene environment.
+Set in a peaceful natural setting, this comfortable hotel is an easy place to unwind.
+The spacious, air-conditioned rooms are well equipped with a TV, Wi‑Fi, and a private bathroom.
+You can also enjoy an indoor pool and a hot tub, and the on-site restaurant serves the main dishes.

 Hotel